ecdg0/Tools/sortedmatchedOAv1_README.md

 ---

-### One-to-One Match Enforcement
+### One to One Match Enforcement

 Each document in the secondary file can be matched **only once**.
+This preventsData contamination due to multiple similar papers in the source .xlsx
-This preventsData contamination Unmatched rows are explicitly handled.
+Unmatched rows are explicitly handled.

 ---